E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/orbital-free-DFT-with-MaZe/readme.rst

 The program performs Orbital-Free Density Functional Theory Molecular Dynamics (OF-DFT-MD) using the Mass-Zero (MaZe) constrained molecular dynamics approach as discussed in [BONELLA2020]_.
-This method enforces, at each time step, the Born-Oppenheimer condition that the system relax instantaneously to the ground state through the formalism of mass-zero constraints.
+The method is based on an extended Lagrangian and the dynamics enforces, at each timestep, the Born-Oppenheimer condition that the system relaxes instantaneously to the ground state through the formalism of holonomic constraints of zero mass.
-The adiabatic separation between the degrees of freedom is enforced rigorously, while the algorithm is exactly symplectic and time-reversible in both physical and additional set of degrees of freedom.
+The adiabatic separation between the degrees of freedom is enforced rigorously, while the numerical algorithm is exactly symplectic and time-reversible in both physical and additional set of degrees of freedom.
-..
-Formal details are discussed at length in Alessandro Coretti's Ph.D.
-Thesis.
+Mathematical details about the implementation of the methods are discussed at length in Alessandro Coretti's Ph.D. thesis.
 The computation of the electronic density is carried on in reciprocal space through a plane-waves expansion so that the mass-zero degrees of freedom are represented by the Fourier coefficients of the electronic density field.
-The evolution of the ions is performed using Velocity-Verlet algorithm, while the SHAKE algorithm is used for computation of the additional degrees of freedom.
+The evolution of the ions is performed using Velocity-Verlet algorithm, while the SHAKE algorithm is used for evolution of the additional degrees of freedom.

+The code is intended for condensed matter physicists and for material scientists and it can be used for various purposes related to the subject.
+Even though some analysis tool is included in the package, the main goal of the software is to produce particles trajectories to be analyzed in post-production by means of external softwares.

+In computing trajectories, MaZe is intended to stand in the middle between force-field based MD and Kohn-Sham MD in terms of efficiency and accuracy.
+Indeed, while the forces are computed on-the-fly at each timestep, the optimization is done on the electronic density field instead of the Kohn-Sham orbitals.
+This feature avoids the need for satisfying the orthonormality constraint among orbitals and allows the computational complexity of the code to scale linearly with the dimensionality of the system.
+On the other hand, no information on the orbitals is available.
+The accuracy of the simulation relies on the choice of the kinetic energy functional, which has to be provided in terms of the electronic density alone.

 Background Information
 ______________________